Linnaea borealis | A Quiet Flower of the North Dedicated to the Father of Plant Taxonomy

 Soil

-Prefers acidic to neutral soil.
-A mix rich in leaf mold and designed for woodland or alpine plants works well.
+Prefers acidic to neutral soil rich in leaf mold, with good drainage suitable for alpine plants.

 Fertilizer

-Apply a small amount of slow-release fertilizer in spring.
-Over-fertilizing may hinder growth.
+A small amount of slow-release fertilizer in spring is sufficient.
+Over-fertilization may hinder growth.

 Conclusion